 Philips patented Fat Removal technology captures and drains excess fat away from food.
 Stainless steel mesh basket provides excellent airflow without any non-stick coating — the mesh design means less food-to-surface contact, which reduces sticking naturally.
 No plastic touches food at any point.
 7-quart capacity fits a whole chicken.
 Rapid Air circulation technology.
 Philips invented the air fryer category and this is their flagship — the engineering shows.

-Why it wins: Philips literally invented the modern air fryer, and the XXL represents the most refined version of the concept.
 The stainless steel mesh basket is the best engineering solution to the non-stick problem — instead of coating a surface, they reduced the surface area itself.
 Less contact means less sticking, with zero chemical coatings needed.
-The Fat Removal technology is a genuine health benefit, and the 7-quart capacity handles family-sized meals.
 The price is high, but the build quality and cooking performance justify it for serious home cooks.

 Best Oven-Style: Breville Smart Oven Air Fryer Pro